 The Biochemistry and Molecular Biology (BMB) PhD program at Michigan Tech allows students and faculty to come together and seek answers to some of the world's most pressing problems.
 Built on the strength of pre-existing graduate programs in biological sciences, chemistry, and the School of Forest Resources and Environmental Science, the interdisciplinary BMB program provides students with the opportunity to focus on the study of biochemistry and molecular biology through the lens of a wide variety of subject areas.

-The Department of Kinesiology and Physiology at Michigan Technological University is one of the fastest growing on Michigan Tech's campus.
+The Department of Kinesiology and Integrative Physiology at Michigan Technological University is one of the fastest growing on Michigan Tech's campus.
 The Biological Sciences Department has partnered with them to offer a number of graduate topics related to biological sciences.